 To me, there was nothing scarier than speaking the language you have been learning to a native speaker.
 There are just so many things that can go wrong.
 That can lead to what is possibly the worst feeling of all – embarrassment.
 However, you eventually come to learn that to fully master pronunciation, you need to get practice speaking out loud.
 The ‘embarrassment’ that you feel is actually all in your head.
-Once you have over come this barrier, you will then start to see much faster growth and improvement in your pronunciation.
-My journey learning Thai pronunciation was no different, which is why I wanted to outline for you how you can start working on your pronunciation of Thai words.
+Once you have overcome this barrier, you will then start to see much faster growth and improvement in your pronunciation.
+My journey in learning Thai pronunciation was no different, which is why I wanted to outline for you how you can start working on your pronunciation of Thai words.

 Overview Of Thai Pronunciation

 There are many different elements that come together to form the pronunciation of Thai.
 There are the Thai consonants and vowels, of which there are over 50 characters to learn.
 This includes a number of diacritics, the concept of initials and finals, as well as the infamous unaspirated consonant sound that is unheard of in the English language.
 In addition, there are the tones that must also be learnt.
 The spelling of Thai words is the ultimate key to revealing how to say each word and which tone to use.
 The Thai script is unique however, so it can take some time to learn to properly read and write in the language.
 While this may appear daunting at first, all in all, Thai pronunciation is not particularly difficult to master once you pass the initial learning phase.